 To further discourage brute-force passcode attacks, there are escalating time delays after the entry of an invalid passcode at the Lock screen.
 If Settings > Touch ID & Passcode > Erase Data is turned on, the device will automatically wipe after 10 consecutive incorrect attempts to enter the passcode.
-This setting is also available as an administrative policy through MDM and Exchange ActiveSync, and can be set to a lower threshold.
+Consecutive attempts of the same incorrect passcode don't count toward the limit.
+This setting is also available as an administrative policy through an MDM solution that supports this feature and Exchange ActiveSync, and can be set to a lower threshold.